-Bill sauntered in munching a delicious breakfast Danish and Howard asked for his thoughts on his co-stars, his movies, and almost everything else in the world.
+A true kings of comedy and one of the biggest movie stars of all time, Bill Murray stopped by the Stern Show as something of a surprise.
+Howard announced a day prior to Bill's appearance that a very special guest would be coming on the show.
+On Wednesday morning, Bill sauntered in munching a delicious breakfast Danish and Howard asked for his thoughts on his co-stars, his movies, and almost everything else in the world.
 We compiled the best of everything here:

-Communication – Howard had heard that Harold wanted Bill to hire an assistant so they could communicate with him and Bill hired a deaf assistant to piss him off.
-Bill corrected Howard: 'I happened to hire a deaf assistant because I had a moment of thinking 'what's it like to be deaf?'
-They may have thought he hired a deaf girl to piss off Harold, but that wasn't the case, according to Bill.
+Howard heard Harold wanted Bill to hire an assistant so they could communicate with him and Bill hired a deaf assistant to piss him off.
+Bill corrected Howard: "I happened to hire a deaf assistant because I had a moment of thinking 'What's it like to be deaf?'
+They may have thought he hired a deaf girl to piss off Harold, but that wasn't the case."

 Even today, Bill is not into constant communication.
-It's hard ot get a hold of him.
+It's hard to get a hold of him.
 He finally got a cell phone, but it's only to text his sons – he doesn't give his number out to very many people.

-David Letterman – 'David is a wonderful guy and he is my friend,' Bill said.
-Bill was even the first guest on Letterman's 'Late Show'.
-They've been to dinner but 'he is also someone who has a whole lot to do.'
+"David is a wonderful guy and he is my friend," Bill told Howard.
+Bill was even the first guest on Letterman's "Late Show."
+They've been to dinner but "he is also someone who has a whole lot to do."

-Gilda Radner - Bill dated Gilda while they starred together on Saturday Night Live.
-He described Gilda as the type of woman where every single man was either in love with her, had been in love with her or would be in love with her.
+Bill dated Gilda while they starred together on "Saturday Night Live."
+He described her as the type of woman where every single man was either in love with her, had been in love with her, or would be in love with her.

-Ghostbusters – 'It's great', Bill said.
-He wouldn't have gotten the chance to do the movie if John Belushi – another comedy great – hadn't passed away suddenly.
-'He was more fun than a barrel of monkeys.'
-Bill said.
-'He could make fun out of nothing.'
+"It's great," Bill said of his hit 1984 movie.
+He wouldn't have gotten the chance to do the movie if John Belushi, another comedy great, hadn't passed away suddenly.
+"He was more fun than a barrel of monkeys," Bill said.
+"He could make fun out of nothing."

-The Ones that Got Away – Howard asked Bill about some of the film roles he was reported to have turned down:
+Howard asked Bill about some of the film roles he was reported to have turned down:

-Tom Cruise's role in 'Rain Man'?
-There was something about Rain Main, yeah.
+Tom Cruise's role in "Rain Man"?
+"There was something about 'Rain Main,' yeah," Bill said.

-Denzel Washington's role in 'Philadelphia'?
-'You're warm with that one,' Bill said.
-'I would've liked that movie.'
+Denzel Washington's role in "Philadelphia"?
+"You're warm with that one," Bill said.
+"I would've liked that movie."

-Tom Hanks' role in' Forrest Gump'?
-Bill did have conversations about Forrest Gump, but it didn't interest him.
+Tom Hanks's role in "Forrest Gump"?
+Bill did have conversations about "Forrest Gump" but he said it didn't interest him.
 He still has not seen the movie.

-Check out Bill's new movie St. Vincent, which is already getting great reviews and Oscar buzz.
+Check out Bill's new movie "St. Vincent" which is already getting great reviews and Oscar buzz.